c42f/tinyformat/README.rst

 sufficiently general for most incidental day to day uses.
 If you need a very general or very performant library, tinyformat is probably not for you.

-The script ``bloat_test.sh`` tests whether tinyformat succeeds in avoiding compile time and code bloat for nontrivial projects.
+The script ``bloat_test.sh`` included in the repository tests whether tinyformat succeeds in avoiding compile time and code bloat for nontrivial projects.
 The idea is to include ``tinyformat.h`` into 100 translation units and use ``printf()`` five times in each to simulate a medium sized project.
 The resulting executable size and compile time (g++-4.4.3, linux ubuntu 10.04, best of three) is shown in the following tables.

 **Non-optimized build**

 ====================== ================== ==========================
 test name              total compile time executable size (stripped)
 ====================== ================== ==========================
-printf                 1.2s               44K  (36K)
+libc printf            1.2s               44K  (36K)
 std::ostream           8.5s               84K  (64K)
 tinyformat             12.9s              172K (140K)
 tinyformat, c++0x mode 14.8s              172K (140K)